 2. Brand trust

-However, trust is particularly crucial for businesses handling sensitive data, such as banks, online retailers, and healthcare providers.
+However, trust is crucial for businesses handling sensitive data, such as banks, online retailers, and healthcare providers.

 3. Brand value

 The perceived value of your offered goods is the consumers’ opinion of how your product relates to their needs.

 Both publishers and search engines would consider the content on your website valuable if it matches the user’s search intent and provides trustworthy high-quality information.

 Semantic SEO strategy allows you to dig deeper into certain topics, covering all the necessary information and increasing the chance of answering users’ queries.
 In addition, word count is an important aspect of SEO and user satisfaction.